KaitlyAguilar/League-of-Legends-Analysis/README.md

 * __Total_gold__ - Total gold earned in a game
 * __Gamelength__ - The tota; length of a game in seconds

-I chose these columns because it seemed that these columns had
+I chose these columns because they provided the rigth information needed for the tests.
+They provided the results of the games and other factors such as kills, assists, total_gold, etc. Other columns such as position were used to filter through the data, ensuring our dataframe consisted of only the summary statistics for each team.